Canon 7D vs Pentax 645Z

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is the Canon 7D better than the Pentax 645Z or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.